java-a/lab7/CodeReview.md

         return currentStep;
     }

+    /**
+     * Iterate over the two dimensional array, to print the board.
+     * Then, prompt a message to ask user for the next input.
+     */
     private static void printBoard(char[][] board) {
         for (int i = 0; i < 3; i++) {
             for (int j = 0; j < 3; j++) {